 A few large medical providers have smartphone apps that can be used to access medical records.
 These are generally designed so that only partial records are available, making identity theft unlikely through the app alone.
 However, it may be possible to request full records using the app, or to impersonate you using information found in the app.
 Keep a lock on your phone to prevent easy access to this information.

 Looking For Leaks

 The 15% of records stolen from “real” hacking is a slim portion, but it still translates to hundreds of thousands of cases.
-Aside from avoiding phishing attacks there’s not a lot you can do to pro-actively combat the problem, but you can keep an eye out for leaks that contain your information by setting up an alert with DataLossDB.org.
+Aside from avoiding phishing attacks there’s not a lot you can do to pro-actively combat the problem, but you can keep an eye out for leaks that contain your information by setting up an alert with DataLossDB (no longer available).
 This website serves as a catch-all list for data breaches of large and small.
 Only the most serious breaches make the evening news, so you can’t rely it to keep you informed.

 Credit monitoring services can help, as well.
 Monitoring your credit will keep you informed of any new attempts to open credit in your name, which will catch most attempts of fraud.
 On the downside, these services charge a monthly fee.
 They’re also not guaranteed to stop fraud in its tracks; they just allow you to respond, which can reduce or eliminate the problem if you act on the information when you receive it.

 Readers who are very diligent, or have reason to think they’d be targeted, can further protect themselves with a fraud alert.
 This is a notification you file with a major credit bureau like Equifax, TransUnion and Experian.
 In the United States this will prevent new credit accounts or requests from being opened in your name unless they’re verified by you first.
 The alert lasts for 90 days and can be filed for free.
 You can renew the alert every 90 days.
 International readers should note the particulars of this will vary from country to country.